Frequently Asked Questions

 Browse our FAQ below to see answers to commonly asked questions.

-• For instructions on how to use the SRM, please see the Tutorial.
+For instructions on how to use the ARM, please see the tutorial

 The Sector Rotation Model (SRM) is one of our top performing Investment Models, designed to identify and invest in the strongest performing sectors of the stock market.